Skip to main content

 At Epidor Seals and Rubber Technology, as experts in the design and manufacture of sealing gaskets, we check beyond the paper, the efficiency of our range of sealing gaskets for pneumatics.

-For this purpose, we carry out tests with thousands of cycle times and observe the condition of the seals after the tests have been completed.
+For this purpose, we run tests with thousands of cycle times and observe the condition of the seals after the tests are completed.
 The “before” vs. “after” comparison is essential to conclude the tests.

-And even we take a new step forward and, in agreement with the CWe are able to offer a product of proven quality in terms of both materials and performance.
+And even we take a new step forward and, by mutual agreement with the CWe are able to offer a product of proven quality in terms of both materials and performance.

 Do you want to know more about our pneumatic test bench?

-If you have any questions regarding this article, please send us your query by clicking here. here.
+If you need us to answer any question related to this article, please send us your query by clicking here here.

 Share this content